Fatal Mistakes Selling Your Business

 This sounds simple enough but for many sellers, it is the epiphany moment.

 This is powerful because sellers can now see which pillars they are missing and understand why they have difficulties selling their businesses.

 This helps business owners to avoid fatal mistakes that can kill their chances of ever selling.
 And also prevents owners dancing around the central problems or spending wasteful money on the wrong things such as more advertising, consulting fees, or broker agent fees.

 Businesses Have An Expiry Date To Exit

-As a business owner, one of the very first things you need to do is to identify and fix up the issues identified from the Three (3) Pillar Triangle Formula To Exit.
+As a business owner, one of the very first things you need to do is to identify and fix up the issues identified from the Three (3) Pillar Triangle Strategy To Exit.

 This is a priority because there is an expiry date to selling your business (a limited window of opportunity).
 If you don't seize the window or realize the expiry date, then you may be forced to give up involuntarily.

 While your business remains unsold, you risk a million things going wrong:

 - Health issues can destroy the business.
 A client had cancer and literally gave the business away.

 - Competitors kills your turnover.
 A successful bakery abscond from the lease 12 months after a competitor opened next door.
 A Surry Hills cafe seen its turnover dropped 40% due to competition after the owner decided not to sell 12 months earlier.